-Most kinds of toothpaste contain gentle abrasives, such as baking soda, calcium carbonate, silica, and aluminum oxide.
+Most kinds of toothpaste contain gentle abrasives, such as baking soda, calcium, silica, and aluminum oxide.
 These ingredients are mildly effective in removing stains on the surface of your teeth.

 Whitening toothpaste, on the other hand, does not contain bleaching agents like those found in professional whitening options.
 They do, however, typically contain additional chemicals or polishing agents that can help remove extrinsic stains.